cris-and-aaron/react-api-project/proposal.md

 ## 🚀 Mission statement

 Our application, Wander Wheels is for people wanting a new found sense of exploration.
-It allows users to input two locations, a start and end destination, where they get drawn a rotue to which to go on, but there will be detours to give that authentic road trip experience.
+It allows users to input two locations, a start and end destination, where they get drawn a rotue to which to go on along with alternative routes to their destination.

 ## API